fpc/FPCSource/tests/readme.txt

 TEST_FPC_VERSION       defaults to version of TEST_FPC
 TEST_CCOMPILER         defaults to installed gcc compiler, but only
                        if driver and test full-targets are the same.
-TEST_VERBOSE           let dotest be more verbose, only usefull for debugging TEST_DELTEMP           delete temporary executable/object/ppu file,
+TEST_VERBOSE           let dotest be more verbose, only useful for debugging TEST_DELTEMP           delete temporary executable/object/ppu file,
                        default is off
 TEST_TIMEOUT           use timeout wrapper for (remote) execution